 - Building trust with current and future customers by providing helpful content and perspectives that address the challenges they face

 Take the global logistics market as an example.
 This market alone was worth $1.2 Billion in 2017, and this value increases every year.
 A.P.
-MOLLER-MAERSK, an integrated transport, and logistics company claims its share of this industry through social media marketing.
+MOLLER-MAERSK, an integrated transport, and logistics company claim its share of this industry through social media marketing.

 They have a massive following on Facebook with over three million subscribers and over half a million followers on LinkedIn.
 Posts like this one help the company engage with its target audience on social media:

 How to make social media content your business growth engine